Emmanuel-dev875/brain-tumor-survival-prediction/README.md

 # Brain Tumor Survival Prediction using Machine Learning

 ## Overview
 This project applies machine learning techniques to predict the survival outcomes of brain tumor patients using clinical and demographic data.
-The goal is to assist in understanding patterns that influence patient survival and support data-driven healthcare decisions.
+The goal is to assist in understanding patterns that influence patient survival and support data driven healthcare decisions.
 This project strengthened my interest in applying data science techniques to healthcare problems.

 ---